What I Built

 Cost and Trade-offs

 I also checked the AWS cost while deploying Briefcast, but I did not want to turn this into a perfect billing report.
+The useful part was seeing the pattern.

 I also had to think about paid external calls.
 The worker can call LLM providers, Brave, Firecrawl, and Polly, so I kept those paths controlled while testing.